 An unintended bonus of that solid composition?
 They’re fantastic candidates for shipping to loved ones afar!
 (Just make sure they’re better wrapped and protected than those pictured above… It’s just for illustrative purposes.
 Don’t send cookies in plain envelopes, folks!)

-Preheat your oven to 350, and line two baking sheets either with parchment paper or silpats.
+- Preheat your oven to 350, and line two baking sheets either with parchment paper or silicone baking mats.

-Meanwhile, combine the margarine, sugar, and corn syrup in a small saucepan and set over medium-low heat.
-Gently cook the mixture and stir occasionally, just until the margarine has melted and the sugar granules have dissolved.
+- Meanwhile, combine the butter, sugar, and corn syrup or agave in a small saucepan and set over medium-low heat.
+Gently cook the mixture and stir occasionally, just until the butter has melted and the sugar granules have dissolved.
 Pour the hot liquid into the bowl of dry ingredients, and mix well.
 It will become very thick and hard to mix, but give it all you’ve got and make haste- It will become only stiffer as it cools.